Wage Claims & Oregon Law

 Wage Claim Attorney Portland, OR

 There are several different methods for an employee to recover unpaid wages; each method has different remedies.
 It is important that you consult an attorney with expertise in this area to help you.
-Our wage claim attorneys at Meyer Stephenson have extensive experience representing employees in wage claims in the state of Oregon.
+Our wage claim attorneys at Meyer Employment Law have extensive experience representing employees in wage claims in the state of Oregon.
 If you believe any of these situations apply to you please contact our office to inquire about a free consultation.